Advertising mail: Nonprofit

-Direct mail fundraising has its own unique jargon, with much of it related to the art and science of creating, producing and mailing the right appeal to the right list at the right time, and measuring the results.

 In recent years, electronic communication media has been used more commonly among nonprofits.
 Online, email, and social media campaigns, collectively referred to as digital fundraising, have been used in coordination with direct mail fundraising.
 Nonprofits supplement direct mail campaigns with email blasts and social media posts, using similar messaging and visuals to tie the various communications together.
 However, digital fundraising has not grown fast enough to replace direct mail for most nonprofits.
 In 2012, digital fundraising accounted for 7 percent of charitable donations in the United States.

 This form of marketing is increasingly used by charitable groups in the UK.
 In 2013, £239 million was spent by British charities on direct mail advertising campaigns.

 Current relevance

 Direct mail marketing is under scrutiny by many of its former and current advocates.
 The arguments against using direct mail marketing include possible impact on the environment and changing attitudes among consumers.

 In the United States, the common practice of address standardization can defeat the purpose of advertising mail by stripping away local identity, thus leaving many recipients alienated.
 It is also argued that direct mail is not cost-efficient.
 It has been suggested that social media will eventually replace direct mail as the preferred method for marketing communications.
 Those who believe direct mail marketing has a future cite its strong growth in 2011.
 It has been reported that large publishers like the Tribune Company and RR Donnelley have growing direct mail divisions.
 Nonprofit organizations continue to use direct mail at a subsidized USPS rate.